CondorLang/Condor/documentation/types/include.md

 Include
 ======

 Include is used when including another file into your project.
 Include will be search, compiled and executed before the rest of the code is executed.
 (See [export](export.md)) The included modules will return the exported variables.
+Includes are to be loaded on the top of the file.

 Syntax
 ------